Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 1a

 Cyprien Louis married cousin Azema, daughter of French Creole Jean Baptiste Desmarets, at the Opelousas church, St. Landry Parish, in November 1840.
 Their son Jean Baptiste le jeune was born in St. Landry Parish in November 1844, and Louis le jeune in December 1846.
-Cyprien Louis's succession record was filed at the Opelousas courthouse in August 1851; he was only 30 years old that year.
+Cyprien Louis's succession was filed at the Opelousas courthouse in August 1851; he was was age 30 that year.

 1b

 Auguste Louis, fils married Hyacinthe, daughter of Scots American Henry McCauley, in a civil ceremony in St. Landry Parish in February 1843.
 Their son Théodule was born in St. Landry Parish in December 1843, Jean Pierre in July 1851, and Gérard le jeune in March 1858.
 Their daughter married into the Frugé family.
-Auguste Louis, fils remarried to Céline, daughter of French Creole Jean Baptiste Frugé, in a civil ceremony in St. Landry Parish in July 1860; Auguste Louis was in his early 40s and Céline was 22.
-Their son Gustave was born in St. Landry Parish in May 1861, and Osmin in October 1863.
+Auguste Louis, fils, in his early 40s, remarried to Céline, 22-year-old daughter of French Creole Jean Baptiste Frugé, in a civil ceremony in St. Landry Parish in July 1860.
+Their son Gustave was born in St. Landry Parish in May 1861, Osmin in October 1863, and François Villeneuve near Grand Coteau in January 1869.

 2